tesera/pygypsy/README.rst

 pygypsy
 =======

-pygypsy is a python implementation of the forest `Growth and Yield Projection SYstem [HuangEtAl2009]_.
+pygypsy is a python implementation of the forest 'Growth and Yield Projection SYstem' HuangEtAl2009_.

-Its main usage mode is a command line interface; it also has a an API for programmetric use.
+Its main usage mode is a command line interface; it also has a an API for programmatic use.

+..
+[HuangEtAll2009] Huang, Meng, Yang (2009).
+A Growth and Yield Projection System for Natural and Post-Harvest Stands in Alberta.
+Retrieved from http://www1.agric.gov.ab.ca/$department/deptdocs.nsf/all/formain15784/$file/GYPSY-Natural-PostHarvestStands-Alberta-May21-2009.pdf?OpenElement

 Installation
 ------------